Walter Hallstein: Reception and legacy

-During his lifetime, Walter Hallstein received honorary doctorates from nine European universities, including Padua, Sussex, Liège, Nancy, Leuven, Oviedo, and Tübingen, and nine American universities, including Georgetown, Harvard, and Johns Hopkins University.
+During his lifetime, Walter Hallstein received honorary doctorates from nine European universities, including the University of Padua, the University of Sussex, the University of Liège, Nancy-Université, Catholic University of Leuven, the University of Oviedo, and the University of Tübingen, and nine American universities, including Georgetown University, Harvard University, and Johns Hopkins University.

 He was also awarded numerous other honours and prizes from European governments.
 (Note: Honours awarded to Hallstein included the following: